-- 1. LCCMH will notify the PIHP as soon as possible, but no later than twenty-four (24) hours of becoming aware of any act, error or omission, negligence, misconduct or breach compromising or suspecting to compromise the security, confidentiality or integrity of PIHP Data. - 2.
-LCCMH will cooperate with the PIHP in investigating the occurrence, including making available all relevant records, logs, files, data reporting and other materials as required to comply with applicable law or otherwise required in the LCCMH Services Contract with the PIHP.
+- 1. LCCMH notifies the PIHP as soon as possible, but no later than 15 calendar days of becoming aware of any act, error or omission, negligence, misconduct or breach compromising or suspecting to compromise the security, confidentiality or integrity of PIHP Data. - 2.
+LCCMH cooperates with the PIHP in investigating the occurrence, including making available all relevant records, logs, files, data reporting and other materials as required to comply with applicable law or otherwise required in the LCCMH Services Contract with the PIHP.